 Cultural Legacy and Controversies of the Medici Family Members

-The Medici family shaped Florence’s political, social, and cultural landscape for centuries.
+For centuries, the Medici family shaped Florence’s political, social, and cultural landscape.

 Their reputation includes achievements in art and power struggles that led to scandal and decline.